Terry KellyAssistant Professor

 Research InterestsMy research focuses on the role of trust and promising in professional ethics and how the obligations created by inviting trust from clients, patients, and the public helps clarify problems such as conflicts of interest, whistle-blowing, client/patient autonomy and conscientious objection.

-Professional Ethics: A Promising Approach (under contract with Lexington Books)
+- Professional Ethics: A Trust-Based Approach (2018 Lexington Books)

-"Professional Ethics for Professional Associations" American Society for Bioethics and the Humanities, October 2014.
+- “Professional Ethics for Professional Medical Associations: Impartiality, Conflicts of Interest and Institutional Design” with Stephanie Bauer.
+2014 Meeting of the American Society for Bioethics and the Humanities, October 2014.

-"Promises, Practices and Persuasion" to be presented at the American Philosophical Association Pacific Division Meeting, April 2014.
+- “Promises, Practices and Persuasion” The American Philosophical Association Pacific Division Meeting, April 2014